Install Portworx Backup in Federated Mode

 - Alertmanager secret name: name of the Kubernetes secret containing Alertmanager authentication credentials.

-- Use Custom email template from PX-Backup: select to upload Portworx Backup's custom email template to your pre-configured Alertmanager.
+- Use Custom email template from PX-Backup: select this checkbox to upload Portworx Backup's custom email template to your pre-configured Alertmanager.

 - Prometheus Endpoint: URL of your Prometheus server (for example,